 with the community safety who have, amongst other things, created a new drug crime process for ABCs to tackle ASB in Hook. element to identify those youths involved in offending.
 Reports of ASB reduced significantly during the reporting year.

 Output 2

 Output 3

 Output 4

-In year impact ported ASB in the 2019-20 reporting year of around 500 re reported the previous year in the strategic assessment.
+In year impact ported ASB in the 2019-20 reporting year of around 500 e reported the previous year in the strategic assessment.

 Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with inju- offences.
-Insert below hov or partners work v you worked in partnership over 2019/20 to tac with. kle the above priority, include details of any specific projects Victims Daily N sk offenders being tracked and managed by NPT and offenders discussed in partnership at the VO lanagement Meeting has district level oversight o g having oversight of the most vulnerable balances work well within Hart & Rushmoor.
-Output 2 "Safe at Home" initiative Impact A Force initiative to provide visible police surgeries, supported by Aura New Dawn, at supermarkets so that silent victims of abuse at home can raise concerns at potentially (especially through the lockdown) the only time they might be free to do so.
+While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.
+Insert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects or partners work with.